Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

   }
 }
 ```
-If you've already created a node project, you'll see that `package.json` file is automatically created in your diretory.
-You can edit this json file to add or remove packages directly from there and call `npm install` from command line.
+If you've already created a node project, you'll see `package.json` file is automatically created in your diretory.
+You can edit this json file to add or remove packages directly and call `npm install` from command line to update your project dependencies.
+You can also call `npm install <package> --save` which will not only install the package but also add the package name to `package.json`.
+This makes it easy for your app to be cloned and collaborate with a team of developers.
 An example of `package.json` file created by Express.js looks like this.
 ```node
 {
   "name": "mod-express",